Topdu/OpenOCR/README.md

 # Acknowledgement

-This codebase is built based on the [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) and [PytorchOCR](https://github.com/WenmuZhou/PytorchOCR).
-Thanks!
+This codebase is built based on the [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR), [PytorchOCR](https://github.com/WenmuZhou/PytorchOCR), and [MMOCR](https://github.com/open-mmlab/mmocr).
+Thanks for their awesome work!